-Designed and managed by Qantas in partnership with British Airways and Cathay Pacific, the oneworld Los Angeles Lounge welcomes all oneworld premium passengers departing from the Tom Bradley International Terminal (TBIT), as well as premium passengers of Norwegian and Fiji Airways.
+Designed and managed by Qantas in partnership with British Airways and Cathay Pacific, the oneworld Los Angeles Lounge welcomes all oneworld premium passengers departing from the Tom Bradley International Terminal (TBIT), as well as Fiji Airways’ premium passengers.
 The club is located on level 5, at the top of the Time Tower.

 oneworld Los Angeles Lounge LAX design

 The oneworld Los Angeles Lounge wraps around an atrium adorned with a colorful arts installation.
 With multiple zones featuring different vibes and seating arrangements, the lounge has something for everyone, from the weary traveler to the businessperson or LA socialite.

 The design achieves a balance between modernity, comfort, elegance, and convenience, with designer chairs for relaxation, high tables conducive to work, and discussion pods and nooks.
 Power outlets are readily available throughout.

 In the bar area is a fireplace surrounded by a circular couch.
 While it is fake due to airport regulations, it’s easy to be fooled.
 In the rear are a social area and a family zone with colorful toys and kid-sized chairs.

 Despite the smart layout and soothing color scheme, the oneworld Los Angeles Lounge can feel depressing due to the lack of natural light, and crowds at peak times.
 The atrium is the only source of daylight, and Qantas alone operates two daily A380s to Sydney and Melbourne, in addition to a Boeing 747 to Brisbane, which makes for a less-than-private experience.

 The oneworld Los Angeles Lounge offers a complete line-up of international-grade amenities.